 In the residential area, closed or semi-closed timber frame panels form the basis of an extremely rapid building system.
-Imagine entire walls being shipped to site - not just the frames, but millimetre perfect wall panels up to 12 metres long comprising of insulation, services, gypsum board, cladding, and even joinery.
+Already a reality in NZ, entire walls are shipped to site - not just the frames, but millimetre perfect wall panels up to 12 metres long comprising of insulation, services, gypsum board, cladding, and even joinery.
 Such a system can achieve a weathertight building envelope in less than a day on a prepared foundation, dry and ready for finishing trades to complete the interior.

 While all buildings can use this system and gain significant improvements in speed and quality compared to site building, markets where panelised timber frame are especially competitive are: